JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 #### Brief Introduction

-The Multi-agent Deep Deterministic Policy Gradient(MADDPG)\dcite{DBLP:journals/corr/LoweWTHAM17} algorithm improves the [Deep Deterministic Policy Gradient(DDPG)](https://spinningup.openai.com/en/latest/algorithms/ddpg.html), which works well on multi-agent games.
-Based on the DDPG, the critic of each agent in MADDPG can get all agents' policies according to the paper's hypothesis\dcite{DBLP:journals/corr/LoweWTHAM17}, including their personal states and actions, which can help get a more reasonable score of the actor's policy.
+The **Multi-agent Deep Deterministic Policy Gradient(MADDPG)**\dcite{DBLP:journals/corr/LoweWTHAM17} algorithm improves the [Deep Deterministic Policy Gradient(DDPG)](https://spinningup.openai.com/en/latest/algorithms/ddpg.html), which also works well on multi-agent games.
+Based on the DDPG, the critic of each agent in **MADDPG** can get all agents' policies according to the paper\dcite{DBLP:journals/corr/LoweWTHAM17}'s hypothesis, including their personal states and actions, which can help to get a more reasonable score of the actor's policy.

 #### Implementation

-Since there has been [`DDPGPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/50756bbe9e1925a9320d1abdbbc6255c1b4a27f1/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/ddpg.jl#L47) in the RLZoo, I implement the [`MADDPGManager`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl) which is a special multi-agent manager that all agents apply `DDPGPolicy` with one **improved critic**.
+Given that the [`DDPGPolicy`](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.DDPGPolicy-Tuple{}) is already implemented in the ReinforcementLearningZoo.jl, I implement the [`MADDPGManager`](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.MADDPGManager) which is a special multi-agent manager that all agents apply `DDPGPolicy` with one **improved critic**.
 The structure of `MADDPGManager` is as the following:
 ```Julia
 mutable struct MADDPGManager{P<:DDPGPolicy, T<:AbstractTrajectory, N<:Any} <: AbstractPolicy
     agents::Dict{<:N, <:Agent{<:NamedPolicy{<:P, <:N}, <:T}}